linobino1/mauerwinzer/README.md

 # navigate to the dump folder, it should be a docker volume defined in the docker-compose file you are using
 cd path/to/dump

+# if you are in production and the volume is defined with a relative path, it will be relative to the jenkins workspace
+cd /var/jenkins_home/workspace/<project-name>/dump

 # zip the dump folder (it will be named like the database you are using)
 zip -r dump.zip app